Paraffinum Liquidum - Glossar

 Paraffinum Liquidum – Glossary

 Paraffinum Liquidum is the INCI name for liquid paraffin, also known as mineral oil or white oil.
-Derived from petroleum, paraffinum liquidum undergoes extensive purification in the cosmetics industry to be used as a skin-friendly ingredient.
-Due to its occlusive properties, paraffinum liquidum forms a protective film on the skin, preventing transepidermal water loss.
+Paraffinum Liquidum is derived from petroleum and is highly refined in the cosmetics industry for use as a skin-friendly ingredient.
+Due to its occlusive properties, Paraffinum Liquidum forms a protective film on the skin, preventing transepidermal water loss.

-In creams, ointments, lip balms, and baby products, paraffinum liquidum serves as a replenishing and emollient ingredient.
+In creams, ointments, lip care, and baby products, Paraffinum Liquidum serves as a refatting and emollient raw material.
 It hardly reacts with other ingredients, has a long shelf life, and is oxidation-stable.
-Unlike plant oils, paraffinum liquidum does not penetrate deeply into the skin but primarily acts on the surface as a protective barrier.
-In the EU, the use of paraffinum liquidum in cosmetic products is regulated and only permitted in highly refined form.
+Unlike vegetable oils, Paraffinum Liquidum does not penetrate deep into the skin but primarily acts on the surface as a protective barrier.
+In the EU, the use of Paraffinum Liquidum in cosmetic products is regulated and only permitted in highly refined quality.

 Frequently Asked Questions (FAQ)